The Empty Man transmits! But it/he is really hard to receive!!! (Gasp)

 The Empty Man Synopsis

 After a friend’s teenage daughter goes missing, retired cop James Lasombra investigates and quickly discovers the existence of a mysterious doomsday cult.
 He also learns of the urban myth of The Empty Man, a terrifying creature that takes three days to claim victims.
-Both the cult and the creature soon lead Lasombra to uncover a horrific truth.
+Both the cult and the creature soon lead Lasombra to a horrific truth.

 If you’re wondering, the hysterical one-liner above is my twist on a horror quote from the movie.
 One that so aptly describes this David Prior movie.